Early Career Research Grant Program

 Timetable & Evaluation Process

 The SRF submission deadline is October 1, 2025.
-Notification of RSM grants awarded will be made by January 1, 2025.
+Notification of Early Career Research Grants will be made by January 1, 2026.
 Submissions will be reviewed using the following criteria:

-- Research design and methodological rigor: Are the data appropriate for the theory being developed or tested?
+- Research design and methodological rigor: Is the data appropriate for the theory being built or tested?
 Are the procedures appropriate for the research questions?
-Is the description of the methods to be used adequate?
+Is there adequate description of the methods used?
 Is validity properly justified?

-- Expected impact of the funding: Is SRF funding likely to make a significant difference to the quality, scope, or other characteristics of the project that will enhance its conceptual or empirical contributions to theory and practice?
+- Expected impact of the funding: Is SRF funding likely to make a significant difference to the quality, scope, or other characteristics of the research project that will enhance its conceptual and/or empirical contribution to strategic management research?

 Important ECRG Dates